alexarmenciu/realspotifyshuffle/README.md

 # realspotifyshuffle
-Spotify has a faux shuffle implemented by default, which is stupid, so I created a real shuffle function for Spotify using Python and its libraries Flask and Spotipy.
+Spotify has a faux shuffle implemented by default, which at times can annoy me, so I created a real shuffle function for Spotify using Python and its libraries Flask and Spotipy.

 Click shuffle to create a new shuffled playlist called shuffled playlist